kenneilsmith/weather_dashborad_module_6/README.md

 # weather_dashborad_module_6

-This web application is used to create appointments in a work hour scheduler
+This web application is used to get the weather by city and current location

 ## Table of Contents